ibexa/documentation-developer/docs/guide/personalization.md

         script_url: 'cdn.yoochoose.net/yct.js'
 ```

-Changing any of these parameters without a valid reason will break all calls to the Personalization Engine.
+Note: changing any of these parameters without a valid reason will break all calls to the Personalization Engine.

 #### Enable tracking

-`EzSystemsRecommendationBundle` delivers a Twig extension which helps integrate the tracking functionality into your site.
-Place the following snippet of code in the HEAD section of your header template:
+The `EzSystemsRecommendationBundle` delivers a Twig extension which helps integrate the tracking functionality into your site.
+Place the following code snippet in the HEAD section of your header template:

 ``` html
 {% if content is defined %}